 During this covid19 pandemic everyone must continue to carry out health protocols.
 In order to increase the level of customer experience to get more sharia bank customers in Indonesia, this can be done through improving the functional quality of the technology used through personal security protection, the use of technology is designed to be easier, faster, safer, more enjoyable and minimizes the risk of results.
 Performance, especially maintain ease to use the technology familiarity with health protocols.
 This means that banks must guarantee the functional quality of SST or other technologies that must be guaranteed to be safe from hacking of customer data, safe from covid19 deployment.
 Customer perceptions about the functioning of the economy can enhance the customer experience of being a customer.
 The ease of using SST via a website only makes a smaller contribution to shaping the customer experience.
 Customer satisfaction can be increased through customer experience, especially experiences related to feeling directly with the senses and motor behavior, when transacting as a moment of truth.
 Feeling directly with maintain the health protocols as always cleanliness, healthy, safe and environment friendly (CHSE).
 The most felt satisfaction with the services provided is about security assurance.
-Therefore, the improvement of services must be carried out by increasing the aspect of service security assurance.
 For example, by communicating that sharia banks are guaranteed to be safe in the afterlife.